po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/03-Stu_Form-Elements/README.md

 # Shopping List

-In this activity, you will use jQuery to create a shopping list.
+In this activity, you will use jQuery to create a shopping list

-Enter a value into the input field and click on the button to add the item to the shopping list.
+Enter a value into the input field and click on the button to add the item to the shopping list

 ## Instructions